The Evolution of Dance

 Abstract

 Evidence from multiple sources reveals a surprising link between imitation and dance.
-As in the classical correspondence problem central to imitation research, dance requires mapping across sensory modalities, and the integration of visual and auditory inputs with motor outputs.
-Recent research in comparative psychology supports this association, in that entrainment to a musical beat is only observed in animals capable of vocal and motor imitation.
-Dance possesses representational properties reliant on the dancers' ability to imitate particular people, animals or events, as well as the audience's ability to recognize these correspondences.
-Imitation also plays a central role in learning to dance, and the acquisition of the long sequences of choreographed movements are dependent on social learning.
-These, and other, lines of evidence suggest that dancing may only be possible for humans because its performance exploits existing neural circuitry employed in imitation
+As in the classical correspondence problem central to imitation research, dance requires mapping across sensory modalities and the integration of visual and auditory inputs with motor outputs.
+Recent research in comparative psychology supports this association, in that entrainment to a musical beat is almost exclusively observed in animals capable of vocal or motor imitation.
+Dance has representational properties that rely on the dancers' ability to imitate particular people, animals or events, as well as the audience's ability to recognize these correspondences.
+Imitation also plays a central role in learning to dance and the acquisition of the long sequences of choreographed movements are dependent on social learning.
+These and other lines of evidence suggest that dancing may only be possible for humans because its performance exploits existing neural circuitry employed in imitation.

 Sponsorship